Ian Happ Player Props: Cubs vs. Yankees

 Ian Happ At The Plate

-- In 7.1% of his games this season, he has gone deep, and 1.9% of his trips to the plate.
+- Looking at the 86 games he has played this year, he's hit a home run in six of them (7.0%), and in 1.9% of his trips to the dish.

+- In 26.7% of his games this year, Happ has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in four contests.

+- In 29.1% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.